satylogin/rss-update/README.md

 change.

 ### Prerequisites
-* cargo
-You can get cargo by installing [rustup](https://www.rust-lang.org/learn/get-started) and this is as easy as running single command.
+* Cargo: You can get cargo by installing [rustup](https://www.rust-lang.org/learn/get-started) and this is as easy as running single command.

 ### Installation
 1. cargo install rss-update